Kesarbai Kerkar

-She was 67 when she was awarded the Sangeet Natak Akademi Award in 1953, followed by Padma Bhushan is the third highest civilian award in India, in 1969.
+She was 67 when she was awarded the Sangeet Natak Akademi Award in 1953, followed by Padma Bhushan, the third highest civilian award in India, in 1969.
+One of her recordings is included on the Voyager Golden Record.

 Biography

 Early life and training

 Born in the tiny village of Keri (also spelled "Querim"), in a family from Ponda taluka of North Goa, Goa (then a Portuguese colony), at the age of eight Kerkar moved to Kolhapur, where she studied for eight months with Abdul Karim Khan.
 Upon her return to Goa, she studied with the vocalist Ramkrishnabuwa Vaze (1871–1945), during his visits to Lamgaon.
+Kesarbai Kerkar came from a devadasi background in Goa.
+She studied temple bhajan and kirtan from a young age.

-Meanwhile, Mumbai (then Bombay) under British Raj, was fast developing as a business and trade centre of the country.
+At the time, Mumbai (then Bombay) under British Raj, was fast developing as a business and trade centre of the country.
 Several musicians and singers from North India and Central India, facing declining patronage from princely states started migrating to the city.
 At the age of 16, she too moved to Mumbai with her mother and uncle.
-A wealthy local businessman Seth Vitthaldas Dwarkadas helped her study under with Barkat Ullah Khan, sitar player and court musician at Patiala State.
+A wealthy local businessman Seth Vitthaldas Dwarkadas helped her study under Barkat Ullah Khan, the sitar player and court musician at Patiala State.
 He taught her intermittently for two years, during his visit to the city.
 However, when Khan, became court musician at Mysore State, she trained under Bhaskarbuwa Bakhale (1869-1922) and Ramkrishnabuwa Vaze for short periods.

 Eventually ending up as disciple to Ustad Alladiya Khan (1855–1946), the founder of the Jaipur-Atrauli gharana, beginning in 1921, and trained rigorously under him for following eleven years.
 Though she started singing professionally in 1930, she continued learning from Khan, despite his failing health, till his death in 1946.